AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/lifecycle-data.md

 ## Prerequisites

 * Successfully built and run app with SDKs installed and configured.
+As part of this lesson, you started lifecycle monitoring already.
+See [Install SDKs - Update AppDelegate](install-sdks.md#update-appdelegate) to review.
 * Registered the Assurance extension as described in the [previous lesson](install-sdks.md).

 ## Learning objectives